 Opportunities to automate can be difficult to find because they often require new technology that managers have yet to discover.
 Over the past 20 years, digital banking platforms that allow for direct depositing and bill pay services have already automated many of the most common banking services.
 Recently, automation has become a major part of lending services, providing rapid reviews of loan applications and mortgages.

 A combination of removing, speeding up, and automating steps, working with an external service provider can be a good way to eliminate tasks while reducing costs.
-Equipment management through Equips is a great example of how an outside service can simplify office processes by reducing back and forth interactions and stopping equipment problems before they happen with preventive maintenance.
+Equipment management through Equips is a great example of how an outside service can simplify office processes.
+Manage equipment and reduce back and forth interactions and stop equipment problems before they happen with preventive maintenance.

 Redeveloping the process